33-4303. idaho opportunity scholarship. (1) The purposes of this section are to:

 (e) Any unused annual funds shall be deposited into the opportunity scholarship program account.

-(f) Pending use, surplus moneys in the account shall be invested by the state treasurer in the same manner as provided under section 67-1210, Idaho Code.
+(f) Pending use, surplus moneys in the account shall be invested by the state treasurer or endowment fund investment board in the same manner as provided under section 67-1210 or 68-501, Idaho Code, as applicable.
 Interest earned on the investments shall be returned to the account.

 (10) The effectiveness of the Idaho opportunity scholarship will be evaluated by the state board on a regular basis.
 This evaluation will include annual data collection as well as longer-term evaluations.